tobyweston/blog/source/_posts/2013-07-16-currying-function-for-happy-times.md

 res3: Int = 2
 {% endcodeblock %}

+Working with the longhand version from above means that Scala knows how to partially apply the function and won't complain if you try and work with it as such.
+For example,

 {% codeblock lang:sh %}
 scala> def add2(x: Int): (Int => Int) = {